guitarbeat/scanimage-zcontrol/ARCHITECTURE.md

 Foilview is a MATLAB-based application for microscope stage control and focus optimization.
 The application follows a layered architecture with clear separation between UI, business logic, and data access layers.

+**Current Status**: The application features a fully functional MJC3 joystick control system with hardware-accelerated MEX interface, comprehensive calibration capabilities, and a unified logging system throughout all components.

 ## Directory Structure

 ```